FrancoSpeziali/react-crypto/README.md

 In this project you will be building a crypto currency calculator

+You will be converting between USD, GBP, EUR and LTC, BTC, ETH

 ## What you will be doing

 This project assumes you've already had experience with: